discordjs/guide/guide/creating-your-bot/configuration-files.md

 ## Storing additional data

-As previously mentioned, you'll probably want to store more than just your token and prefix at one point or another.
+As previously mentioned, you'll probably want to store more than just your token at one point or another.
 If you're going to store more data, add another key/value pair to the list!

 ```json
 {